Hot yoga injuries

 Hot yoga is becoming more popular every day but there is a lot of conflicting information regarding benefits versus injuries.
 Most of the information does not quote sources and is therefore is difficult to follow up on.
 It has unquestionably helped me become a more flexible person but there is a lot of information on the net regarding horrific injuries including slipped discs, muscle tears, neck injuries, emotional problems, and even strokes.
 Is there a research-based, or at least a factual breakdown on the health benefits of stretching at temperatures above body temperature versus the injury risk of exercising at temperatures above body temperature?

 Dear Tentative Yogi,

-If one maintains an awareness of one’s limits and “listens” to her or his body, the “hotness” of hot yoga does not necessarily present a danger.
-Either way, kudos to you for finding a form of exercise that you enjoy!
+As long as you maintain an awareness of your limits and follow your body’s signals, the “hotness” of hot yoga may not necessarily present a danger.
+Kudos to you for finding a form of physical activity that you enjoy!

 Can’t find information on the site about your health concern or issue?